In This Article

 I did this because I've learned the following often occurs in situations where team members do not speak up in disagreement with their leader:

 When team members consistently fail to disagree with you, it's often because they either see things like you do because you've hired a team that is exactly like you (not a good practice) OR because they believe that you will either ignore them or punish them for disagreeing with you.

 Either way, you've got a team of yes people and having a team of yes people surrounding you is not only harmful to the organization, but it is also harmful to your own leadership.

-When team members never disagree with you, it's because you've hired a team that is exactly like you (not a good practice) OR because they believe that you will either ignore or punish them for what they have to say.
+When team members ALWAYS agree with you, it's because you've hired a team that is exactly like you (not a good practice) OR because they believe that you will either ignore them or punish them for what they have to say.
 Click To Tweet

 Why You Don't Want a Team of Yes People Working For You

 Managers who only want people who agree with them to work with them, create unnecessary teams.
 They create teams of yes people.
 This is a mistake that you want to avoid making as you work with your team.